stuycs-gh-classrooms/nxtm-p03-pd10-very-nice/README.md

 ### Simulation 4: Custom force
 Describe what your Custom force simulation will look like.
 Explain how it will be setup, and how it should behave while running.

 A large orb and a smaller orb are placed in the space.
 The custom force uses the size difference and distance between them to calculate a repelling effect.
 The smaller orb moves away from the larger one.
-A bigger size difference creates a stronger push, causing the small orb to flee more dramatically, while the large orb moves towards it.
+A bigger size difference creates a stronger push, causing the small orb to flee more dramatically.
+Aditionally, when 2 orbs completely overlap, the smaller orb will be removed and the size and mass will be added to the larger orb.
+The fixed orb will not be affected by this.

 ---